 Planning the ultimate North Carolina road trip itinerary?
 Don’t leave without spending at least one day in Asheville.
-A major stop along the scenic Blue Ridge Parkway, Asheville packs a stronger punch with travellers than most cities of its size.
+A major stop along the scenic Blue Ridge Parkway, Asheville packs a stronger punch with travelers than most cities of its size.

 In your first 24 hours in Asheville, you’ll explore a historic American estate and its gardens.
 You’ll witness the worlds of artists & beer lovers collide in the city’s eclectic River Arts District.
 In Downtown Asheville, you’ll marvel at historical buildings and browse boutique shops.
 And you’ll end it all off sipping craft beers and enjoying local food in the heart of this loveable city.